andreashuber69/os-setup/raspbian/README.md

 5. `./setup` (this will reboot the **Raspberry Pi** when everything is done)

 Most commands in the `setup` script just tweak things to my liking and are not strictly necessary for what comes next.
-Changing the locale to en_US.UTF-8 seems to be required however (the same goes for the reboot), follow URL in [setup](ownCloud/setup) for more information.
+Changing the locale to en_US.UTF-8 seems to be required however (the same goes for the reboot), follow the URL in [setup](ownCloud/setup) for more information.

 ## C. Install ownCloud